 - Saw palmetto extracts are taken from the berries of the saw palmetto fan palm.

-- Saw palmetto is best known for its ability to slow the production of the enzyme 5-alpha reductase, which promotes prostate health.
-Research suggests that saw palmetto extract could be used to treat benign prostatic hypertrophy (BPH) and reduce the risk of prostate cancer.
+- Saw palmetto benefits are best known for the ability to slow the production of the enzyme 5-alpha reductase, which promotes prostate health.
+Research suggests that saw palmetto benefits could be used to treat benign prostatic hypertrophy (BPH) and reduce the risk of prostate cancer.

-- Saw palmetto may also benefit hair loss, maintaining normal testosterone levels and supporting urological function.
+- Other saw palmetto benefits include preventing hair loss, maintaining normal testosterone levels and supporting urological function.

 - The general recommended saw palmetto dosage is between 160-320 milligrams daily.